Trisfald/veridia-rpg/Rulebook.md

 ## <a name="SS-tips"></a>Tips

 * If your target is engaged in close combat with another creature, hitting him with a ranged attack is difficult; consider the target as if he were taking cover.
-* Multiple combatants fighting against one enemy in close quarters might interfere with each other; you can give a disadvantage of one dice per each fighter after the first one.
+* Multiple combatants fighting against one enemy in close quarters might interfere with each other.
+If the lone fighter is on a bridge or a narrow corridor you might consider giving a disadvantage of one dice per each fighter after the first one.
+* Large weapons need space in order to be used effectively; consider giving a disadvantage when fighting in small or crowded areas.

 # <a name="S-equipment"></a>Equipment